PubInv/general-purpose-alarm-device/Firmware/GPAD_API/README.md

 # GPAD_API
 Description of the GPAD API, the Application Programming Interface.
-Verion 0.1
+Version 0.1
 Updated on Date: 20221104

-This is the description of the API from the point of view of the firmware with in the General Purpose Alarm Device aka the GPAD.
+This is the description of the API from the point of view of the firmware within the General Purpose Alarm Device aka the GPAD.

 As of 20221031, the interface is through the USB serial port only.
 (The SPI is not yet implemented) Serial BAUD rate is fixed at 115200